 Clubs, schools, civic organizations, or employers complete background screenings that vary in type, resulting in differing degrees of thoroughness.
 NCSI's background screening utilizes consistent standards with similar levels of thoroughness for all coach and official members, ensuring that screening is uniform regardless of current occupation or state of residence.

-How does a coach or official complete the background screening?
+How do I complete the background screening?

 Adult coach members will receive an e-mail after completing the join/renew process for membership.
 This e-mail contains a link to complete the free national background screening through NCSI.
 This link is unique to each coach member, and should not be shared and given to any other individual.
-Coach members will have 15 calendar days to initiate the background screening upon joining or renewing membership.
+Coach members will have 15 calendar days to initiate the background screening process upon joining or renewing membership.
 The following items will be needed: